Saturday, March 12, 2016

 Wendy had to fill out a sheet about my hair,

-She marked my hair as a medium, and I liked fullness and volume.
+She marked my hair as medium, and I liked the fullness and volume.

 She used extra body for the shampoo and conditioner.

-She blew my hair dry and added body sculpturing.
+She blow-dried my hair and added body sculpting.

 My daughter has extensions in her hair, which take longer to color and style.